fierval/fcnd/estimation/writeup.md

 The video is posted on [YouTube](http://www.youtube.com/watch?v=iN-5Ts82Kvg).
 De-tuned in 2 steps:

-* De-tune with "ideal" sensors (un-comment sensor std lines for Scenario 11)
+* with "ideal" sensors (un-comment sensor std lines for Scenario 11)
-* De-tune with "real" sensors (comment sensor std lines for Scenario 11)
+* with "real" sensors (comment sensor std lines for Scenario 11)

 Hint in the [README](README.md) to decrease gains by about 30% was a great help.